socketstream/socketstream/README.md

 Note: We are aware there is a strange mix of JavaScript/CoffeeScript created at the moment.
 This will be fixed shortly.
 The plan is to create vanilla JS files by default with the ability to type `socketstream new -c <name_of_your_project>` if you prefer to use CoffeeScript.

-### How does it work?

-SocketStream automatically compresses and minifies all the static HTML, CSS and client-side code your app will ever need and sends this through the first time a user visits your site.

-From then on all application data is sent and received via the websocket (or Socket.IO fallbacks), instantly established when the client connects and automatically re-established if broken.
-Normally this will be in JSON RPC format, but SocketStream 0.3 allows you to use different message responders depending upon the task at hand.

-All this means no more connection latency, HTTP header overhead, or clunky AJAX calls.
-Just true bi-directional, asynchronous, 'streaming' communication between client and server.

 ### What can I create with it?